Aider-AI/aider/downloads/docker/README.md

 To install the Dockerfile and scripts, follow these steps:

-1. Download the `docker.zip` file from the [GitHub Releases](https://github.com/your-repo/releases) page.
+1. Download the `docker.zip` file from the [GitHub Releases](https://github.com/paul-gauthier/aider/releases) page.
-2. Extract the contents of the `docker.zip` file.
+2. Extract the contents of the `docker.zip` file to the project you want to use aider with.
-3. Navigate to the `downloads/docker` directory.

 ## Building the Docker Image